See also: Simon Harak Abolition 2000 United for Peace and Justice

 • The GI Rights & Resistance program is likewise committed to supporting conscientious objectors and troops who refuse to fight.
 To help such individuals, WRL has set up a "GI Rights" telephone hotline.
 The League has also published Civilian Ally, a manual for peace activists “working with service members and veterans within the context of the growing GI Resistance movement.”
 Further, WRL co-published What Every Girl Needs To Know About the U.S. Military, a pamphlet designed to “demystify the lies told by military recruiters” to young women.

 • A major WRL project since 1966 has been WIN magazine, the League's quarterly publication that “covers resistance to war abroad as well as resistance to violence and militarism within the United States.”
-Over the years, WIN has supported such groups as the Palestine Liberation Organization, the Irish Republican Army, the Weather Underground, and the West German Baader-Meinhof Gang.
+Over the years, WIN has supported such groups as the West German Baader-Meinhof Gang, the Irish Republican Army, the Palestine Liberation Organization, and the Weather Underground.

 WRL today has chapters and affiliates in 26 U.S. states.
 It also has strong international ties through its active membership in War Resisters’ International, an organization with affiliates in more than 80 countries.